mate-academy/react_list-of-goods-hooks/README.md

 Reimplement the [React list of goods](https://github.com/mate-academy/react_list-of-goods#react-list-of-goods) using hooks.
 Keep CSS classes for tests.

-> DON'T use class components any more (for this and next tasks).
+> DON'T use class components any more (for this and next tasks)

 ## Instructions